gabrieltal/chess/README.md

 ## Overview

-A full blown chess game made with React and JavaScript.
+A fully functional chess game made with React and JavaScript.
 Currently you can only play against yourself.
 I built it using the React docs [Tic-Tac-Toe](https://reactjs.org/tutorial/tutorial.html) tutorial as a baseline just to get started, but took it from the initial set up to make a chess game.